-Last year, I shared with you Episode 6 from the “Shelter Me” series, which I thoroughly enjoyed watching.
-So, I was excited when I recently had the opportunity to watch the latest episode of the national PBS show “Shelter Me: Community Matters”.
+Last May, I shared with you Episode 6 from the “Shelter Me” series.
+And recently, I was given the opportunity to watch the latest episode of the national PBS show “Shelter Me: Community Matters”.

 Created by filmmaker Steven Latham, hosted by animal welfare icon Dr. Jane Goodall, and presented by the Petco Foundation, the latest installment of “Shelter Me” focuses on when communities come together to help animals in need.

-The episode starts with a group of teen volunteers who read to shelter pets through STAMP (Sacramento Teen and Animal Membership Program) at an open admissions shelter in Sacramento, California.
+The episode starts with a group of teen volunteers who read to shelter pets through STAMP (Sacramento Teen and Animal Membership Program) at an open admissions shelter.

-The program started with teens reading to dogs, but soon they opened it up to cats as well.
-I asked why they chose to incorporate cats into STAMP, and Laura Delight, STAMP Teen Program Coordinator, said:
+The program started with teens reading to dogs, but soon they opened it to cats as well.
+I asked why they chose to incorporate cats into STAMP.
+Laura Delight, STAMP Teen Program coordinator, said: